nadiatimperio/final/essay.md

 Golder, Scott A., and Michael W. Macy.
 “Diurnal and Seasonal Mood Vary with Work, Sleep, and Daylength Across Diverse Cultures.” *Science* 333.6051 (2011): 1878-1881.
 Web.
 11 Apr.
 2015.

+Hogue, W. Lawrence.
+“Can the Subaltern Speak?
+A Postcolonial, Existential Reading of Richard Wright’s Native Son.” *Southern Quarterly: A Journal of the Arts in the South* 46.2 (2009): 9-39.
+Web.
+4 Mar.
+2015.

 Miller, James A. “Bigger Thomas’s Quest for Voice and Audience in Richard Wright’s Native Son.” *Callaloo: A Journal of African American and African Arts and Letters* 9.3 (28) (1986): 501-506.
 Web.
 15 Mar.
 2015.

 Precoda, Karl, and P. S. Polanah.
 “In the Vortex of Modernity: Writing Blackness, Blindness and Insight.” *Journal of Modern Literature* 34.3 (2011): 31-46.
 Web.
 15 Mar.
 2015.